Deneshraj/pyencryption/README.md

 # Welcome to PyEncryption this is a encryption.

-## This is used to encrypt all the files and directories
+## This is used to encrypt all the files and directories using AES256

+## Python Libraries Needed:
+    optparse
+    Crypto
+    hashlib
+    base64

 ## It is used to encrypt files and folders